Where It All Began: My Love Affair With Bivis

 A Gentle Encouragement

-If you’ve ever been curious about bivi camping but put off by how it looks or sounds, I’d say this: it’s not about toughness or roughing it.
-It’s simply another way of spending a night outdoors.
 I understand it won’t work for some people.
-But for others, especially those who want to keep it simple and blend quietly into the landscape, it might be worth trying at least once.
+But for others, especially those who want to keep things simple and low profile, it’s worth giving it a go and trying once.
 Don’t knock it until you’ve tried it.
 And you never know – you may actually enjoy it.

 If you have any questions, please don’t hesitate to contact me via social media or the contact form which can be found on the contact page.